 Review Panels comprise four graduate students and three faculty members.
 Both student and faculty panelists have full voting privileges.

 The Graduate Honor System hears approximately 10-30 cases a year.
 Student and faculty volunteers receive a one-hour training before they are added to the pool of panelists and can serve on a review panel.
 Hearings are arranged by the Chair of the Honor System based on the availability of volunteers and the parties involved.

 Student volunteers are selected for a one-year term, which may be extended for up to four years.
 Faculty volunteers are selected for a two-year term, which may be extended for up to four years.

 If you are interested in becoming a student or faculty panelist, please contact the Chair of the GHS.

 GHS associate chairs are appointed by the Graduate Honor System Advisor, in consultation with the Chair.
 In order to be considered for the Associate Chair, students must be enrolled in a degree program in good standing and must have been in residence for at least one (1) semester immediately preceding appointment.

 Preferably candidates will have served as panelists for GHS hearings prior to becoming an associate chair.
 Associate Chairs remain neutral throughout the process in their effort to collect and organize evidence and information from all involved parties and assure due process in all proceedings.

 Associate Chairs fulfill the following duties:

-- Assist the Chief Justice with dissemination of information about the Graduate Honor System, and with the convening and conducting of training sessions.
+- Assist the Chair with dissemination of information about the Graduate Honor System, and with the convening and conducting of training sessions.